cmu-delphi/delphi-epidata/docs/api/ili_nearby_nowcast.md

 ## Overview
 {: .no_toc}

-The ILI Nearby endpoint provides a "nowcast" predictive estimate of the percentage of outpatient visits due to Influenza-Like Illness (ILI).
+This endpoint provides Delphi's nowcast esimtates of the percentage of outpatient visits due to Influenza-Like Illness (ILI).

 This system uses a sensor-fusion approach to estimate the current level of flu activity before the official CDC reports are finalized.
-It is available:
+It is available for:
-* **National/Regional:** 7 days before the first official CDC ILINet report.
+* **National/Regional:** 7 days before the first official CDC ILINet report for a given date.
-* **State-level:** 5 days before the first official CDC ILINet report.
+* **State-level:** 5 days before the first official CDC ILINet report for a given date.
+State values report weighted percent ILI.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: